savonet/book/language.md

 ### Typing

+\TODO{explain that number of audio/video channels are also inferred and checked}

 One of the main features of the language is that it is _typed_.
 This means that every expression belongs to some type which indicates what it is.
 For instance, `"hello"` is a string whereas `23` is an integer, and, when presenting a